 Automated reminders and online booking reduce no-shows significantly, but they will not eliminate them entirely.
 A clear cancellation policy provides the practice with a framework for responding when patients do not attend, without creating friction that damages patient retention or client loyalty.

-In UK private practice, it is legally permissible to charge no-show fees provided the terms have been communicated clearly to the patient before the appointment, typically as part of a patient agreement or terms of service.
+In US private practice, it is permissible to charge no-show fees provided the terms have been communicated clearly to the patient before the appointment, typically as part of a patient agreement or terms of service.
 The fee should be proportionate and set at a level that signals the value of the slot without being punitive.

-Collecting a deposit at the point of online booking is an increasingly common approach among UK private practices.
+Collecting a deposit at the point of online booking is an increasingly common approach among private practices.
+Enabling patients to pay a deposit at the point of booking is a powerful deterrent to non-attendance.
 A patient who has paid a financial commitment upfront is demonstrably less likely to miss their appointment.
+Online payments integrated into the booking system make this straightforward to implement and to administer.

 A graduated approach to repeat offenders tends to work better than an immediate punitive response.
 For example:

-• First missed appointment: Send a follow-up message explaining the practice's cancellation policy.
+- First missed appointment: Send a follow-up message explaining the practice's cancellation policy.

-• Second missed appointment: Apply a partial no-show fee and remind the patient of the terms agreed at the time of booking.
+- Second missed appointment: Apply a partial no-show fee and remind the patient of the terms agreed at the time of booking.

 For detailed guidance on structuring your policy, including template language and fee frameworks, see our no-show policy: reducing missed appointments without losing patients.

-Data Security and GDPR Compliance in Patient Communications
+Data Security and Compliance in Patient Communications

-Medesk's GDPR compliance tools are built into the platform, separating personally identifiable information from clinical records and providing audit trails for data access and communication history.
+Medesk's compliance tools are built into the platform, separating personally identifiable information from clinical records and providing audit trails for data access and communication history.

 Patient consent for electronic communications can be recorded and stored within the system, giving practices a clear record should questions arise.
 This is a significant advantage over generic scheduling software not designed with healthcare data requirements in mind.